Libertarian Party (United States): Dallas Accord

 The Dallas Accord is an implicit agreement that was made at the 1974 Libertarian National Convention as a compromise between the party's larger minarchist and smaller anarcho-capitalist factions by adopting a platform that explicitly did not say whether it was desirable for the state to exist.

 The purpose of this agreement was to make the Libertarian Party a "big tent" that would welcome more ideologically diverse groups of people interested in reducing the size and scope of government.
 Consequently, the 1974 platform included a "Statement of Principles" which focused on statements arguing for getting government out of various activities, and used phrases such as "where governments exist they must not violate the rights of any individual."
 The previous version of the Statement of Principles adopted at the party's first convention in 1972, in contrast, affirmatively endorsed the minarchist perspective with statements such as "Since government has only one legitimate function, the protection of individual rights...."
 It was agreed that the topic of anarchism would not even be on the table for discussion until a limited government was achieved.

 During the 2006 Libertarian National Convention, delegates deleted a large portion of the very detailed platform.
 The phrase "Government exists to protect the rights of every individual including life, liberty and property" was added.
 This development was described as the "Portland Massacre" by its opponents.
 Some took this as meaning the Dallas Accord was dead.
 Confusion resulted in the 2000s on whether the Dallas Accord remained in effect, and if so whether it should, or what limits it places on the party's public statements or candidates.

 2020s

+In the 2020 election, the Libertarians gained a state legislative seat in the Wyoming House of Representatives, the first such win for the party since 2000.
+The first and only Libertarian in the United States Congress was Justin Amash, who joined the Libertarian Party in 2020 and left the U.S. House of Representatives in 2021 after choosing not to seek re-election.